citp/privacy-policy-historical/c/cl/cli/clixsense.com.md

-> *The following text is extracted and transformed from the clixsense.com privacy policy that was archived on 2018-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181227183257id_/https%3A//www.clixsense.com/en/About-Privacy_Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clixsense.com privacy policy that was archived on 2019-07-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190710154724id_/https%3A//www.clixsense.com/en/About-Privacy_Policy) for the most accurate reproduction.*

 # About: Privacy Policy - ClixSense

-Last Updated May 24, 2018
+Last Updated March 5, 2019

 **What information do we collect?**
 We collect information from you when you register on our site, fill out a form or engage in any other activity on or use of our site.
 When registering on our site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number, date of birth or gender.
 You may, however, visit our site anonymously.
 We believe in minimizing data collected and limiting its use and purpose to only that 1) for which we have been given permission by customers, 2) as necessary to deliver our services and 3) as we might be required or permitted for legal, compliance or other lawful purposes.